 Many schools and teachers have engaged their students with inquiry learning projects about the Triangle fire.
 Presented here are some of the projects submitted to the Coalition, including videos, audio plays, photos of artifacts, and written documents.

 Congratulations to Molly Brambil, Megan Healy and Caitlin Yabroudy from Huntington Union Free School District on earning 1st place in New York State in the 2013 National History Day Competition senior website category for their outstanding historical work and high tech presentation of the Triangle Shirtwaist Fire and its impact on workers’ rights.
 They also earned the Best Entry on Labor History as designated by the American Labor Studies Center.
 The trio will next represent Huntington and New York State at the national-level competition to be held on the College Park campus of the University of Maryland in June.
-Please check out their beautiful website!

 Students from J. Taylor Finley Middle School in Huntington, NY traveled to Manhattan to participate in the the 101st commemoration of the Triangle Factory Fire.
 In order to qualify for the trip, students wrote essays explaining the events that preceded the fire and the impact the tragedy had on labor in America.